configcat/docs/website/docs/advanced/config-v2.md

 With AND conditions, you can define more complex targeting rules, such as "serve this value for the users who use my Android app AND whose email domain is '@example.com'".

-You can add multiple conditions to a targeting rule and they will be evaluated as a logical AND.
+You can add multiple conditions to a targeting rule and they will be evaluated with an AND connection between them.

 ### New comparators